By Ornit Sade-Benkin

 Since digital communication between the brand and the user is direct and immediate, the impression we create allows no second chances.
 We also know that technological capabilities replace words.
 We need to be clear, sharp and bold.

-To better explain the above, I would like to use as an example a project we completed for Alexander Schneider, a leading provider of OEM and IT Data Center solutions and products.
-When we met with the AS people they told us they felt the site was cluttered and didn’t provide the right message to the target audiences.
+To better explain the above, I would like to use as an example a project we completed for CodeValue, a leading dynamic software development, UI/UX design, and consulting services firm.
+When we met with the CodeValue people they told us they felt the site was cluttered and didn’t provide the right message to the target audiences.
 Their digital presence didn’t do the job it was meant to do – instead of a powerful and well-established company, it delivered multiple, confusing messages, no clear brand identity, very unclear navigation flow, confusing UX (User Experience), outdated UI (User Interface) and an excess of information.